martinprest/DEDIT/readme-DEDIT.txt

 Introduction
 ------------
-An editor for diary entries, which lists them in ascending chronological order.
+A diary browser and editor, which lists entries in ascending chronological order.
 Provides functions such as: Edit, Delete and Find, plus Anniv for copying anniversaries to the following year.
 Compatible with the main Organiser DIARY and Jaap's year 2000 fix.
 DEDIT can be used as an alternative to the main DIARY, although not all functions are reproduced.